-- 270. Of the four types of opportunities firms can pursue, market penetration often appeals to marketers because: - A. it requires the creation of new products. - B. it involves selling current products in familiar markets. - C. it involves selling current products in unfamiliar markets. - D. it doesn't require a more effective use of the marketing mix. - E. it is guaranteed to succeed.
+- 278. Of the four types of opportunities firms can pursue, market penetration often appeals to marketers because - A. it requires the creation of new products - B. it involves selling current products in familiar markets - C. it involves selling current products in unfamiliar markets - D. it doesn't require a more effective use of the marketing mix - E. it is guaranteed to succeed

-Since firms prefer opportunities close to markets they already know, most managers pursue greater market penetration, which involves selling current products in familiar markets.
+Feedback: Since firms prefer opportunities close to markets they already know, most managers pursue greater market penetration, which involves selling current products in familiar markets.
 Market penetration is appealing because firms want to increase profits and grow customer equity where they already have experience and strengths.

-AACSB: Reflective Thinking

-Accessibility: Keyboard Navigation

-Blooms: Understana
+Blooms: Understand

-Learning Objective: 02-08 Know four broad types of marketing opportunities that help in identifying new strategies.
+Learning Objective: 2-8

+Level of Difficulty: 2 Medium

-- 271. Which of the following firms is exploring a market development opportunity? - A. The Coleman camping gear company boosts sales of popular lanterns by setting up promotional displays at well-attended outdoor events. - B. Campbell's targets health-conscious consumers with a new line of low-sodium soups. - C. McDonald's opens two upscale hotels in Switzerland to serve families and business travelers. - D. The E-Z-Go golf cart company begins selling golf carts for use in malls, factories, and airports. - E. Mammoth Mountain Ski Resort offers horseback riding and a mountain bike park for summer visitors.
+279. Which of the following firms is exploring a market development opportunity?

+A. The Coleman camping gear company boosts sales of popular lanterns by setting up promotional displays at well-attended outdoor events.

+B. Campbell's targets health-conscious consumers with a new line of low-sodium soups.

+C. McDonald's opens two upscale hotels in Switzerland to serve families and business travelers.

+D. The E-Z-Go golf cart company begins selling golf carts for use in malls, factories, and airports.

+E. Mammoth Mountain Ski Resort offers horseback riding and a mountain bike park for summer visitors.

-A market development opportunity involves trying to increase sales by selling present products in new markets.
+Feedback: A market development opportunity involves trying to increase sales by selling present products in new markets.
 The E-Z-Go golf cart company's push to sell golf carts for new non-golf settings is an example of market development.